Moment49/Backend_Python_Assessment/README.md

 ### Command to Excute and test the main.py file
 ```
 Navigate to the directory 'Backend_Python_Assessment'
-Run the following command to excute the file as a module
+Run the following command to execute the file as a module
 Linux environment: python3 -m assessment_1.main
 Windows environment: python -m assessment_1.main